 Connection name: FedoraVPN (or another name of your choosing)

-Gateway: server name
+Gateway: server name or server IP address.

-User name: put your assigned username here
+Username: put your assigned username here

 Password: put your assigned password here